 Where can I get vaccinated locally?

-Free COVID-19 vaccinations are available to everyone aged 12 years and older.
-You need two doses to be considered fully vaccinated against COVID-19.
+Free COVID vaccinations are available to everyone aged 5 years and older.

-If you are severely immunocompromised, a third dose is recommended for full vaccination.
+If you are severely immunocompromised, a third primary dose, along with a booster is recommended for full vaccination.

-A booster is recommended for people aged 18 years and older, at least six months after your second dose
+A booster is recommended for people aged 18 years and older, from three months after your final primary dose.

 Find a vaccine clinic near you and more information on boosters here.

-Vaccines so far approved by the TGA are now widely available locally so I would encourage anyone wanting to get vaccinated to check and book in as soon as they can.
+Vaccines approved by the TGA are widely available locally so I would encourage anyone wanting to get vaccinated to check and book in as soon as they can.

-You can learn about the symptoms of COVID-19, how it is spread and what to do if you’re feeling unwell on the NSW Government website.
+You can learn about the symptoms of COVID, how it is spread and what to do if you’re feeling unwell on the NSW Government website.